Balloting for industrial action

 We will have a mandate to take industrial action if:

-This mandate lasts for 6 months, during which time we are legally allowed to take official industrial action.
+As a result of the Employment Rights Bill, this mandate will now lasts for 12 months (rather than 6), during which time we are legally allowed to take official industrial action.

 The form of industrial action we can take depends on whether we have received a majority vote for ‘Yes’ in one or both of the questions on the ballot.
 If we have received a majority for ‘Yes’ for only one form of industrial action (e.g. action short of strike), we can only take that form of industrial action.